belglor/02460Project/README.md

 To install the matlab-python engine, please visit this link, by clicking [here](https://se.mathworks.com/help/matlab/matlab-engine-for-python.html)

+### MCG

+Install this package for the MCG: https://github.com/jponttuset/mcg

 # How to use git

 [Link about branching](http://nvie.com/posts/a-successful-git-branching-model/)